-- Motorbike draft zone: the draft zone behind a motorbike will be 15 meters long.
+- Standard and shorter distance events bicycle draft zone: the bicycle draft zone will be 10 meters long measured from the leading edge of the front wheel.
+An athlete may enter the draft zone of another athlete but must be seen to be progressing through that zone.
+A maximum of 20 seconds will be allowed to pass through the zone of another athlete.
+Several consecutive attempts to overtake with no success may lead to a drafting infringement; - Motorbike draft zone: the draft zone behind a motorbike will be 15 meters long.
 This applies also for draft legal events; - Vehicle draft zone: The draft zone behind a vehicle will be 35 meters long and applies to every vehicle on the bike segment.
 This applies also for draft legal events. - (v) Entry into the bicycle drafting zone: An athlete may enter a bike draft zone in the following circumstances: - For safety reasons; - If the athlete enters the draft zone, and progresses through it within the allotted time in the overtaking manoeuvre; - 100 meters before and after an aid station or transition area; - At an acute turn; - If the Technical Delegate excludes a section of the course because of narrow lanes, construction, detours, or for other safety reasons. - (vi) Overtaking: - An athlete is passed when another athlete's front wheel is ahead of theirs; - An overtaken athlete must drop out of the draft zone of the passing athlete by continuously making rearward progress out of the draft zone of the passing athlete.
 Re-passing by an overtaken athlete prior to dropping out of the draft zone will result in a drafting violation; - Overtaken athletes who remain within the draft zone of the passing athlete for more than the allotted time will be given a drafting violation; - Athletes must keep to the side of the course and not create a blocking incident.
-Blocking is where an athlete who is behind cannot pass due to the leading athlete being poorly placed on the course; - The Technical Delegate will instruct the athletes during the briefing on which side they must pass another athlete when mounted on their bicycle. - (vii) See the diagrams below for events where right hand side road rules apply.
+Blocking is where an athlete who is behind cannot pass due to the leading athlete being poorly placed on the course;

+- The Technical Delegate will instruct the athletes during the briefing on which side they must pass another athlete when mounted on their bicycle. - (vii) See the diagrams below for events where the right-hand side road rules apply.